eclipse-theia/theia-website/src/docs/authoring_plugins.md

 [More details on API](https://github.com/eclipse-theia/theia/blob/master/packages/plugin/README.md).

 There are two natures of plug-ins:
  - Backend plug-in.
 If you're familiar with VS Code extensions, it's very close.
 The plug-in's code is running in its own process on the server side.
-API is called and it's the API that will send some actions on user's browser/UI to register new commands, etc. All the callbacks are executed on the server side on a dedicated process.
+The API is called and it will send some actions on user's browser/UI to register new commands, etc. All the callbacks are executed on the server side on a dedicated process.
  - Frontend plug-in.
 In that case, callbacks are executed in a worker thread on the UI/browser.
 These plug-ins are only authorized to use "browser compliant" modules.
 For example opening or writing to a file is impossible as all the code of the plug-in is running on the browser side.
 But this approach is helpful if you really want to have some stuff on the client side to avoid some network operations.

 ## Prerequisites